+Note:

-Note: As authorized by the 2004 General Synod, the Board of Directors, ARP Foundation and the Board of Stewardship united their mission and ministry under one board in September 2004.
+As authorized by the 2004 General Synod, the Board of Directors, ARP Foundation and the Board of Stewardship united their mission and ministry under one board in September 2004.
 While the mission and ministry of the two (2) boards have been united, the Associate Reformed Presbyterian Foundation, Inc. ("Foundation"), will continue to exist as the legal entity for holding the assets contributed to the General Synod, including Gift Annuities, Charitable Trusts, and endowment-type funds.
-The members of the Board of Stewardship will serve as the directors of the Founda- tion and meetings will he held concurrently.
+The members of the Board of Stewardship will serve as the directors of the Foundation and meetings will he held concurrently.
 Actions of the Board pertaining to the Foundation will be recorded in separate minutes.

-Membership: At Large: Six (6) members elected by the General Synod.
+At Large: Six (6) members elected by the General Synod.

 Presbytery Representatives: Chairman of Finance/Stewardship Committee from each presbytery or a representative chosen by the presbytery.

 Ex-Officio: Treasurer of General Synod and Treasurer of Women's Ministries.
 Advisory: Moderator of Synod, Moderator-Elect of Synod, Administrative Officer.

-Terms of Service: At Large: Six (6) years.
+At Large: Six (6) years.

 Presbytery Representatives, Ex-Officio, and Advisory: As determined by the office to which elected or appointed.

+At least two (2) annually

+Organization: Officers: Chairman

+Officers: Chairman, Vice Chairman, Secretary, Treasurer.

+Committees: Executive

+Communications and Education

+Finance

-Stated Meetings: At least two (2) annually Organization: Officers: Chairman, Vice Chairman, Secretary, Treasurer.
-Committees: Executive Communications and Education Finance Administrative Officer: The Board may employ an administrative officer or utilize the services of the Executive Director of Central Services as the administrative officer.
-Authority: The Board shall have responsibility for working cooperatively with the congrega- tions and agencies of the General Synod to develop and administer programs and ministries to secure financial resources to meet the operating needs of the General Synod; to present to the General Synod a recommended allocation of those re- sources; and to receive, maintain, and administer funds given to the General Synod and/or the Associate Reformed Presbyterian Foundation, Inc., and to expend in- come for the furtherance of the work of the Associate Reformed Presbyterian Church.
-In the exercise of its authority, the Board shall comply with The Standards of the As- sociate Reformed Presbyterian Church and shall act in an impartial and non- discriminatory manner.
-Duties/Purpose: The purpose of this Board is to: Promote the general ministries and programs of the Associate Reformed Presbyterian Church; develop and/or identify, and keep current, resources that can be used for the teaching of biblical stewardship in the Associate Reformed Presbyterian Church; assist in developing financial stewardship models for presbyteries, congregations, and agencies of the General Synod; 10
+Administrative Officer: The Board may employ an administrative officer or utilize the services of the Executive Director of Central Services as the administrative officer.

+The Board shall have responsibility for working cooperatively with the congregations and agencies of the General Synod to develop and administer programs and ministries to secure financial resources to meet the operating needs of the General Synod; to present to the General Synod a recommended allocation of those resources; and to receive, maintain, and administer funds given to the General Synod and/or the Associate Reformed Presbyterian Foundation, Inc., and to expend income for the furtherance of the work of the Associate Reformed Presbyterian Church.

+In the exercise of its authority, the Board shall comply with The Standards of the Associate Reformed Presbyterian Church and shall act in an impartial and non-discriminatory manner.

+Duties/Purpose:

+The purpose of this Board is to: